 - Have an appropriate BMI for gastric sleeve surgery

-- Have seriously tried to lose weight with diet and exercise with little to no success
+- Have seriously tried to lose weight with diet, exercise and other weight loss techniques with little to no success

 - Do not suffer from any health issues that may cause excessive weight gain

 - Are ready to make serious lifestyle changes to eating, exercising and alcohol consumption habits